apache/accumulo-website/_docs-2-0/getting-started/design.md

 order: 1
 ---

+## Background

+The design of Apache Accumulo is inspired by Google's [BigTable paper].

 ## Data Model

 Accumulo provides a richer data model than simple key-value stores, but is not a